ldi-github/shirates-core/doc/markdown/in_action/handling_irregulars/irregular_handler.md

 In smartphone apps, irregular screens are often inserted in the middle of screen transitions.

-You may or may not see popup dialog (e.g. Location Permissions, Network Error, ads), tutorials to explain how to use features, and notification balloons.
+You may or may not see popup dialog (e.g. Location Permissions, Network Error, Firebase In-App Messaging, ads), tutorials to explain how to use features, and notification balloons.

 ![](../_images/location_permissions.png)